BruceWeyne/Apex-SOQLBuilder/Document/English/README.md

 }
 ```

-# Reuse of the SQL Construction Method
+# Reuse of the SOQL Construction Method
 There are two ways to use those methods more than once at one transaction.

 ## 1. Generate new instance every time getting sObject records.